Nick689/CustomPOS/Readme.md

  Yes, this is dangerous, the reason for:
 * IVCHK script compare invoice details with invoice header to detect data incoherency.
-* STKCHK script compile every sales and entries for each item and compare it with the current stock.
+* STKCHK script compile every sales and entries for each item and compare it with current stock.

 ## Planned features
 * Single user demo version with simple setup will be available later.
 But instead of waiting the demo, you can install the server  version and use it localy.